cerenoguz/authplane-secured-weather-mcp/README.md

 ## Attribution

 This project adapts the public `weather-server-python` tutorial from the Model Context Protocol `quickstart-resources` repository.
 The upstream license notice is preserved in `LICENSE`.

+## Additional Technical Notes

+For a more detailed walkthrough of the server-selection rationale, local security model, JWT validation behavior, and test evidence, see the accompanying technical notes:

+AuthPlane Take-Home — Technical Notes and Implementation Walkthrough: https://docs.google.com/document/d/1-joHTaRsEs-t6tMpxtNTMHGRjF9uCHLXbgeVPVkhwMM/edit?usp=sharing